LKedward/focal-docs/docs/kernels.md

 call fclGetKernelResource(programSource)
 ```

-See examples in the repository for how this can be done with a makefile.
+See the examples [makefile](https://github.com/LKedward/focal/blob/master/examples/makefile) in the repository for how this can be done during the build process.

 __API ref:__
 [fclGetKernelResource](https://lkedward.github.io/focal-api/interface/fclgetkernelresource.html)